 The OSHA Outreach Training Program provides training for students on the recognition, avoidance, abatement, and prevention of safety and health hazards in workplaces.
 The courses below enable students to teach the 10- and 30-hour classes that result in OSHA Outreach Program course completion cards for their students.
 Some courses may be applied to the Occupational Safety and Health Department Certificate Programs.

-These courses are listed as "Hybrid" in the section offerings.
-"Hybrid" refers to the combination of the Canvas and Zoom platforms.
-Although the classes will be taught live via scheduled Zoom meetings, Canvas provides administrative support.
+Although the classes are taught live via scheduled Zoom meetings, Canvas is also used and provides administrative support.
 For example, it will provide students access to required forms as well as the course materials.

-These live online classes are available to anyone in OSHA Region IX (Arizona, California, Guam, Hawaii, Nevada, Pacific Territories and American Samoa).
+The live online classes are available to anyone who lives or works in OSHA Region IX (Arizona, California, Guam, Hawaii, Nevada, Pacific Territories and American Samoa).
 Additionally, if you are a current Outreach Trainer with UCSD, regardless of your residence, you are still eligible to attend a Trainer Update Course (OSHA 502, OSHA 503, OSHA 5402).

 UCSD has received final approval from OSHA to conduct the OSHA 500 and OSHA 501 courses live online.
 Students may begin the process to apply and submit the required documentation in order to be approved to enroll.

 Please Note: It is MANDATORY for students to be at a stationary site.
 Students are not allowed to be in a vehicle, driving and/or on your phone while participating during class.
 Instructors and facilitators reserve the right to notify the department.
 If you cannot comply, the student will be dropped from the class.
 Additionally, students are not allowed to participate in the class using their phones.
 They must use a computer or a tablet.